Voice (An Acoustic Collection)

 Voice (An Acoustic Collection) is a 2010 acoustic album from Delerium's past singles and tracks from previous albums.

-The album also includes three new tracks: "Send Me An Angel", "Too Late, Farewell" and "Vienna".
+The album also includes three new tracks: "Send Me an Angel", "Too Late, Farewell" and "Vienna".

-"Voice" was also released as an EP included for free and exclusively with the Sonic Seducer magazine issue 10 of 2010 in Germany.
+"Voice" was also released as a five-track EP included for free and exclusively with the Sonic Seducer magazine issue 10 of 2010 in Germany.